arbotics-llc/databot_ESP32/README.md

 # Contributing
-Email us at contact@databot.us.com if you are interested in contributing to the official library, providing awesome sample sketches for databot, or have suggestions.
+Email us at contact@databot.us.com if you are interested in contributing to the official library, providing awesome sample sketches for databot™, or have suggestions.
 Thanks for your support!

 # License